tf-oikawa/WebServer/README.md

 * run
 1.clone
 2.run the project on your intellij.
-3.Hit the command ./gradle test runat Application root directory.
+3.Hit the command `gradle test` runat Application root directory.